 Approximately half of our cardiac catheterisation procedures are therapeutic.
-We perform an extensive range of therapeutic procedures including valvuloplasty, balloon dilatation of coarctation, device/coil closure of P.D.A., A.S.D. and stent implantation.
-The cath fellow is responsible for the diagnostic work-up and preparation of the cath patients.
-These data are presented before the procedure at our cardiac catheterisation meeting.
-The catheterisation fellow is responsible of ensuring that adequate pre catheter imaging is available and has been reviewed.
-The cath fellow will then assist the consultant cardiologist in performing the procedure, attending to the cath lab 15 minutes before the start of each case and let the anaesthetic staff that the case is ready to proceed.
-Before the patient is anesthetized, the catheterization fellow is responsible to do the consent form check list with the patient's parents and identity confirmation prior to the procedure.
+We perform an extensive range of therapeutic procedures including valvuloplasty, balloon dilatation of coarctation, device closure of PDA's and ASD's, stent implantation.
+We also have a percutaneous valve implantation program in conjunction with the Royal Melbourne Hospital.
+The catheter fellow is responsible for the diagnostic work-up and preparation of the catheter patients.
+The catheter fellow is responsible of ensuring that adequate pre catheter imaging is available and has been reviewed.
+The catheter fellow will then assist the consultant cardiologist in performing the procedure.
+Before the patient is anesthetised, the catheter fellow is responsible to do the consent form check list with the patient's parents and identity confirmation prior to the procedure.

-After the procedure, the catheterization fellow is responsible for the post procedural care (ensuring that the patient is transferred safely to recovery/ICU, groin care and dressing and informing the ward/ICU doctors/fellow about the procedure, findings, complications and management plan), post intervention studies and for reporting the procedure and findings.
+After the procedure, the catheter fellow is responsible for the post procedural care (ensuring that the patient is transferred safely to recovery/ICU, groin care and dressing and informing the ward/ICU doctors/fellow about the procedure, findings, complications and management plan), post intervention studies and for reporting the procedure and findings.
 He/she is responsible for the discharge summaries post procedures and organizing medical follow up.

-The cath fellow also presents the patient's history and findings at the combined cardiology-cardiac surgery case conference.
-The catheter fellow is responsible for conducting the catheterisation audit every 6 months.
+The catheter fellow also presents the patient's history and findings at the combined cardiology-cardiac surgery case conference.
+The catheter fellow is responsible for conducting the cardiac catheter audit every 6 months.